jangxx/VRCMediaAudioMirror/README.md

 2. Go to the [releases](https://github.com/jangxx/VRCMediaAudioMirror/releases) section and download the latest release.

-3. Put NAudio.dll from _UserLibs/_ into the _UserLibs/_ folder within the VRChat directory.

-4. Put MediaAudioMirror.dll into the _Mods/_ folder within the VRChat directory.
+3. Put MediaAudioMirror.dll into the _Mods/_ folder within the VRChat directory.

 ## Working principle